-The "Supplement Facts" panel is required for all dietary supplements.
+The "Supplement Facts" label is required for all dietary supplements.
 This distinguishes a dietary supplement from a food.
-Foods carry a "Nutrition Facts" panel.
-Information displayed in the Supplement Facts panel must comply with dietary supplement labeling regulations.
-The panel contains information on ingredients (and their amounts) used in formulating the supplement.
+Foods carry a "Nutrition Facts" label.
+Information displayed in the Supplement Facts label must comply with dietary supplement labeling regulations.
+The label contains information on ingredients (and their amounts) used in formulating the supplement.

-The categorization of the supplement's physical state, shape or form using the following LanguaL codes under Supplement Form [E0154].
+The categorization of the supplement's physical state, shape or form using the following LanguaL™ codes under Supplement Form [E0154].

 Narrower term for Capsules [E0159], when a label describes the capsule to be a softgel

 |E0172||Supplement Form, Other (e.g. tea bag)